shantanugoel/ssup/README.md

-# sup!
+# ssup!

-`sup` is a simple cross-platform tool to send notifications via cli to local system or telegram.
+`ssup` is a simple cross-platform tool to send notifications via cli to local system or telegram.
 It can also be used to get alerted after a long-running (or otherwise) command finishes.
-This can be used either by specifying the command at the end of the sup command, or by chaining sup with other commands.
+This can be used either by specifying the command at the end of the ssup command, or by chaining ssup with other commands.
 See the examples/CLI options below for more.

 ## Examples
 ```
 # Send a notification to local system
-$ sup -m "Hello world!"
+$ ssup -m "Hello world!"

 # Send a notification to telegram
-$ export SUP_TG_BOT_TOKEN=<Your telegram bot token>
+$ export SSUP_TG_BOT_TOKEN=<Your telegram bot token>
-$ sup -m "Hello world!" -d telegram -c <your-telegram-chat-id>
+$ ssup -m "Hello world!" -d telegram -c <your-telegram-chat-id>

 # Run a custom command and send notification after it finishes.
-Advantage of this is that sup will also report whether command was successful or not.
+Advantage of this is that ssup will also report whether command was successful or not.
-$ sup -m "Hello world!" sleep 5
+$ ssup -m "Hello world!" sleep 5

 # Alternate ways to run a custom command and send notification after it finishes
-$ sleep 5; sup -m "Hello world!"  # Always send notification
+$ sleep 5; ssup -m "Hello world!"  # Always send notification
-$ sleep 5 && sup -m "Hello world!" # Send notification only on success
+$ sleep 5 && ssup -m "Hello world!" # Send notification only on success
-$ sleep 5 || sup -m "Hello world!" # Send notification only on failure
+$ sleep 5 || ssup -m "Hello world!" # Send notification only on failure

 ```